 I'm a longtime associate of the Kettering Foundation.
-I've also worked with the Harwood Institute, Pew Partnership for Civic Change, the National Issues Forums, University of Michigan, Pacifica Graduate Institute, University of California, the National Science Foundation, and the U.S. State Department, among other organizations.
+I've also worked with the Harwood Institute, Pew Partnership for Civic Change, the National Issues Forums, Pacifica Graduate Institute, the Kellogg Forum and Egon Zehnder, among other organizations.

-I was born in Washington D.C. in 1965.
+I was born in Washington D.C.
 At the age of five, my family moved to Stockholm, Sweden, where I was raised and educated.
-I returned to the U.S. in 1990 and now live in southern California with my wife and our two daughters.
+I returned to the U.S. in my mid-20s and eventually landed in southern California, where I now live with my wife and our two daughters.